 assessment is complete, your problem will be explained to you.
 You will

-then be given a recommendation as to the treatment that is most likely
+then be given a recommendation as to the course of action that is most likely

-to help you.
-You are never obliged to receive this recommended
+to help you, including what treatment we can offer.
+You are never obliged to

-The treatment that we offer is based on an approach that includes highly-skilled and accurate manipulation of pain-generating joints, and pain-modulating interventions such as neuromuscular soft tissue techniques and acupuncture, all of which are used with the aim of providing rapid pain relief.
+The treatment that we offer is based on a 'hands-on' approach that includes highly-skilled and accurate manipulation of pain-generating joints, and pain-modulating interventions such as neuromuscular soft tissue techniques and acupuncture, all of which are used with the aim of providing rapid pain relief so that you can return to your everyday activities.
 Before any treatment is given, exactly what is entailed and how each treatment works will be explained to you so that you have an informed choice of whether you want to receive the treatment.
-Even though we will always recommend what should work best, the final choice is down to you, the patient.
+Even though we will always recommend what we think will work best, the final choice is ultimately down to you, the patient.

 Returning patients to full activity following an episode of pain is

-restoring physical health and to reduce the likelihood of re-occurrence.
+restoring physical health and with the aim of reducing the likelihood of re-occurrence.

 Your safety comes first.
-The treatments that we offer are very safe and have been tested in routine clinical practice all over the world, for many years.
+The treatments that we offer are very safe and have been tested for many years in routine clinical practice all over the world.
 In addition, we only use treatments that have been formally tested for safety and effectiveness in research studies.
-We also adhere to practice recommended in clinical guidelines.
+We also adhere to good practice that is recommended in clinical guidelines and professional regulations.

-Your case history and assessment is used to gain an understanding of
+Your written case history and a physical assessment is used to gain an understanding of

 why you have your pain.
-Very rarely, this could be something serious,
+Very rarely, this could be due to something serious,

 that will require further investigation.
-This may well require a
+To rule out this possibility, you may require a

-be sent to you as soon as possible.
+be sent to you as soon as possible so that you can take it to your GP (for NHS referrals) or another service.
 It may not be sensible to give you

 any treatment until these investigations have been performed and the